 Often times, we would see people in other areas of the country receiving $5 in Register Rewards and the value of our points was only $2 or so.
 I understand (and agree) that this is very frustrating.
-I actually shared my concerns about this previously with all of you and you read about that here.

 Given what I had seen in the past, I was quite shocked to notice this weekend that it appears Walgreens is somewhat listening to the concerns raised by it’s customers.
 Did you notice photo in this week’s ad:

 If you do not live in the Test Market, your deal this week is $2 Register Reward when you purchase Scunci and $3 in Register Rewards when you purchase Tone Body Wash.
 If you live in a test market, this week they are making sure you get the same reward.
 In fact, they pointed it out to you in the ad.

 Of course, the points system still is NOT as good as a Register Reward.
 If you receive Register Rewards for Tone Body wash at your store, you know that when you redeem a coupon, you STILL receive the full value of your Register Reward.
 However, if you reside If you receive points, the points you receive is reduced by the value of the coupon, meaning you still will not receive the same value as you would if you could get a RR.
 Let me explain this to you through these examples: